webclinic017/tradingView-5/README.md

 <br />

 3. To get feed from a different ticker update the `ticker` variable in the `history` function in `app.py`

+and

+update `binanceSocket` variable in static/chart.js with the new ticker you want updated prices of.